van-richard/CodingNotes/_sources/notebooks/QuickStart.md

 The Quick Start Guide is meant for those who *feel interested* in computational research, but is intimidated by the high learning curve and/or have ZERO experience with it.

-Getting you caught up in the jargon should be a quick read, and then we will learn about some programming languages!
+Getting you caught up in the terminology should be a quick read, and then we will learn about some programming languages!

 ```{tableofcontents}
 ```